Family Business Education and Research Group (FBERG)

-- Prospective Higher Degree Research StudentsEnquire about undertaking a research degree in family business
+- Prospective Higher Degree Research StudentsEnquire about joining the group

 Currently, the University of Adelaide Business School offers research degrees at the Honours (undergraduate), Masters (Masters of Business Research) and PhD level.
 There are many opportunities for students to undertake postgraduate research in the area of family business and work towards highly recognised qualifications from one of Australia’s leading universities.

 Based on the research expertise amongst the FBERG academic community, FBERG is able to offer supervision of higher degree research students undertaking research on family businesses in the following areas: Accounting, Entrepreneurship, Finance, Governance, Internationalisation and Leadership.

 The Family Business research group is actively seeking prospective PhD students to study with us and contribute to our understanding of this important field.

 The University of Adelaide understands the importance of encouraging and nurturing the next generation of researchers.

 - External CollaboratorsExplore opportunities for industry and professional collaboration